 You should develop an ICP if you need help knowing when to say no and when to say yes.
-Saying no to customers who are a poor fit will save your team time, money, and aggravation.
+Saying no to types of customers who are a poor fit will save your team time, money, and aggravation.
 In fact, saying no will help you better determine to whom you should say yes.

 Saying yes to the right customers will feel empowering for everyone in your company and help significantly shorten your sales cycle.
 Having an ideal customer profile will also help you develop the right strategies and messaging as well as where to most effectively share that messaging.

 How to Develop an Ideal Customer Profile in 3 Steps.

 Here’s a step-by-step outline of the way the Hivehouse Digital team develops ideal customer profiles for our clients.

 1. Definition of You.